TwilioDevEd/browser-calls-node/README.md

     [Twilio Account Settings](https://www.twilio.com/console).
     You will also need a `TWILIO_PHONE_NUMBER`, which you may find [here](https://www.twilio.com/console/phone-numbers/incoming).

-    Run `source .env.local` to export the environment variables

 1. Run the application.
     ```bash
     node ./bin/www